numerica-ideas/community/aws/building-a-serverless-web-application/README.md

 ## STEP 4: Testing the Application

-Go to CloudFront service and copy the url and paste it in your browser
+Navigate in the **AWS Console Management > CloudFront**, on your CloudFront Distribution copy the URL of your domain name and paste it into your browser

 ![apigateway](./images/51.png)